project-akri/akri/docs/udev-configuration.md

   Installation](./customizing-akri-installation.md#modifying-instanceservicespec-or-configurationservicespec))

 For more advanced Configuration changes that are not aided by our Helm chart, we suggest creating a Configuration file using Helm and then manually modifying it.
-To do this, see our documentation on [Customizing Akri Installation](./customizing-akri-installation.md#generating-modifying-and-applying-a-custom-configuration)
+To do this, see our documentation on [Customizing an Akri Installation](./customizing-akri-installation.md#generating-modifying-and-applying-a-custom-configuration)

 ## Modifying the udev rule
 The udev protocol will find all devices that are described by ANY of the udev rules.
 For example, to discover devices made by either Great Vendor or Awesome Vendor, you could add a second udev rule.